sudo-apt-get-updates/string-sanitizer/readme.md

+# Update

+Updated in order to allow you to also keep commas with the spaces

 # String Sanitizer

 An intuitive & tiny string sanitizer to remove any special characters or convert strings to create filename or url 🎉🎉